Faster MCMC for Gaussian Latent Position Network Models: Introduction

 The remainder of the article is organized as follows.
 Section~2 establishes notation and provides the necessary background information pertaining to LPMs, Gaussian LPMs and Hamiltonian Monte Carlo.
 Section~3 outlines the ingredients of our new computation methodology for Gaussian LPMs: split Hamiltonian Monte Carlo and firefly Monte Carlo, then combines them with updates to the link function parameters to define a new Markov chain Monte Carlo strategy.
-Section~4 describes a metric for assessing the efficiency Monte Carlo algorithms for LPMs, then presents two empirical studies to demonstrate the superiority of our algorithm.
+Section~4 presents two empirical studies to demonstrate the superiority of our algorithm.
 Study 1 uses synthetically-generated examples to demonstrate the superior performance of our method compared to a variety of existing approaches in the literature such as Metropolis within Gibbs, elliptical slice sampling, Stan, and the No-U-turn sampler.
 Study 2 demonstrates the extent to which our algorithms outperform Metropolis within Gibbs for fitting information-sharing models amongst teachers and staff in a school district.
 Section~5 contains some concluding remarks.